roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.13_AP_Language/0_Anthropocene/The Anthropocene Reviewed One-Pager.md

-## Title: The Anthropocene Reviewed
+## Title: _The Anthropocene Reviewed_ - John Green
 ### Review: Nathan's Famous Hot Dog Eating Contest
 #### Author: John Green
 ##### Stars: ⭐⭐⭐⭐⭐ (5/5)

 ---
 ### Quote That Encapsulates the Review:
-"Competitive eating, like so much of human endeavor, is at once inspiring and horrifying."
+"Competitive eating, like so much of human endeavor, is at once inspiring and horrifying." - John Green
 #### Why I Love This Quote:
 This quote captures the essence of the review and the paradox of human achievement.
 It's a microcosm of how we can be both amazed and appalled by what we're capable of.

----
 ### Image/Illustration:
 🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭🏆🌭⏱️🌭

 A collage of hot dogs, trophies, and a stopwatch, represents the competition, the glory, and the ticking clock of human endeavor.

----

 | Column 1                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    | Column 2                                                                                                                                                                                                                                                                                 |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |